-20. 69, 3.
-According to Skinner, The "good life" is not a world in which people have what they need - what is it?
-Note that the phrase "what they need" is very important here.
-That is because things that people need are strong/potent reinforcers (food, shelter, comfort, etc.).
-Thus, the point Skinner is making here is that the "good life" is not one in which people have what they need (or, in other words, get what they need gratis/without working for it), but rather one in which strong/potent/important reinforcers result from effective/appropriate behaviors (what Skinner refers to as effective contingencies").
+22. 69, 3.
+Explain what Skinner means when he says "The "good life" is not a world in which people have what they need; it is one in which the things they need figure as reinforcers in effective contingencies."

+Let me help.
+Skinner is saying that things that people need are powerful reinforcers.
+Thus, the point he is making here is that the "good life" is not one in which people get what they need gratis/without working for it, but rather one in which strong/potent/important reinforcers result from effective/appropriate behaviors.

-Not for the exam, but I find the material in 69, 3 intriguing, particularly as it relates to governments.
+I find the material in 69,3 intriguing, particularly as it relates to governments, but I won't ask anything about the material on governments on the exam.

 - Hanley et al. article: this research study has multiple phases with interesting data.
-However, I am only going to focus on phase 3, in which two children with severe behavior disorders and impaired verbal behavior were able to select the treatment condition they preferred. - 21.
+However, I am only going to focus on phase 3, in which two children with severe behavior disorders and impaired verbal behavior were able to select the treatment condition they preferred. - 23.
 52, 1st clm, 2.
 What is functional communication training?
 As the authors state, FCT is a type of DRA schedule but is a special type of DRA.
 See my explanation below.